Moscow | What to see in Moscow: places of interest ⋆ FullTravel.it

 Kremlin, Moscow

-If it were to be defined Moscow, capital of Russia and former of the old Confederation of Soviet Republics, in two words, these could not be anything other than grandiose and majestic.
+If it were to be defined Moscow, capital of the Russia and formerly of the old Confederation of Soviet Republics, in a nutshell, these could not be anything other than grandiose and majestic.

-Moscow, city enchanting, it is undoubtedly among the capital most fascinating in the world.
-A highly rated tourist destination, it is an explosion of art and culture.
-If you are wondering what the main places of interest in Moscow are, this is the guide for you.
-A small summary of things to see at Moscow, capital of Russia.
+Moscow, city enchanting, it is undoubtedly among the capital The world's most fascinating cities.
+A highly sought-after tourist destination, it's bursting with art and culture.
+If you're wondering what Moscow's main attractions are, this is the guide for you.
+A brief summary of the things to see at Moscow, capital of Russia.
 A very short guide to discover Moscow: what to visit and what to do in the wonderful Russian city.

 Moscow places of interest